scop/bash-completion/README.md

    that offers many features absent from the bash implementation.
 Its users often cannot resist pointing this out.
 More information can be found at <https://www.zsh.org/>.

+**Q. What is the search order for the completion file of each target command?**

+A. The completion files of commands are looked up by the shell function `__load_completion`.
+Here, the search order in bash-completion >= 2.12 is explained.

+  1. `BASH_COMPLETION_USER_DIR`.
+The subdirectory `completions` of each paths in `BASH_COMPLETION_USER_DIR` separated by colons is considered for a completion directory.
+  2. The location of the main `bash_completion` file.
+The subdirectory `completions` in the same directory as `bash_completion` is considered.
+  3. The location of the target command.
+When the real location of the command is in the directory `<prefix>/bin` or `<prefix>/sbin`, the directory `<prefix>/share/bash-completion/completions` is considered.
+  4. `XDG_DATA_DIRS` (or the system directories `/usr/local/share:/usr/share`
+     if empty).
+The subdirectory `bash-completion/completions` of each paths in `XDG_DATA_DIRS` separated by colons is considered.

+  The completion files of the name `<cmd>` or `<cmd>.bash`, where `<cmd>` is the name of the target command, are searched in the above completion directories in order.
+The file that is found first is used.
+When no completion file is found in any completion directories in this process, the completion files of the name `_<cmd>` is next searched in the completion directories in order.